 Some warning signs that your child might have a problem with gambling can include the following:

-- sudden changes in the amount of money your child has, or your child being short of money
+- sudden changes in the amount of money your child has, your child being short of money, or your child borrowing or taking money from family and friends

-- changes in sleep patterns, tiredness, low energy levels or irritability when away from gambling activities
+- changes in sleep patterns, tiredness, low energy levels, changes in mood, or irritability when away from gambling activities

 - falling marks at school